 - raises Resource Management Act Part 2 matters

 - has the potential to create useful case law

 - has the potential to improve the administration and efficiency of the Resource Management Act

-- involves issues of national importance which will not be addressed in full before the Environment Court or a board of inquiry without the expert evidence provided by the group
+- involves issues of national importance which will not be addressed in full before the Environment Court, higher courts or a board of inquiry without the expert evidence provided by the group

 - the commitment of the group - demonstrated by its ability to manage the case (including any previous experience in legal cases), its history with the issue, the time it has invested, its financial contribution (having regard to the position of the group and the resources it can offer), its efforts to raise funds and the pro bono contribution from lawyers and/or experts